-Weaving in Ends And Yarn Tails
+Weaving in Ends In Knitting

 When you finish knitting, weaving in ends is simply a way to get rid of the loose dangling yarn ends that are left over.

 OK, weaving in ends is a nuisance!
-It's not favorite knitting task to do but it needs to be done.
+It's not my favorite knitting task to do but it needs to be done.
 Best advice here?

 Plan a movie night, get cozy on the couch, grab that knitting project and get it done.